8th January 2019 • Emma Cooper

-We all look very similar also, which of course you’d expect as we are related, but it’s commonly pointed out in public by complete strangers at times how alike we all are.
+It’s true we all look very similar also, which of course you’d expect as we are related, but it’s commonly pointed out in public by complete strangers at times how alike we all are.

 We all have dark brown hair, large alien like almond dark eyes (except my eldest who got stunning huge round green eyes).
-We all wear glasses and are terribly short-sighted, we share various shades of olive skin, which is from my side of the family, I’m often asked ‘where do you come from?’
+And we all wear glasses and are terribly short-sighted, we share various shades of olive skin, which is from my side of the family, I’m often asked ‘where do you come from?’
 (Berkshire).
 ‘Are you British?’
 (Yes, I am, my dad is just dark!)

 It’s just us four living together, well six if you include Mr Pop and Chester the cats.
 I’ve been divorced for 10 years now.

 I have dated since my divorce, but never got to the point where it would mean living together.
 That seems to have been a pragmatic and safe way to live whilst the kids were younger.
 I see the very best in people, to cohabit with someone when they were so little wouldn’t have been responsible, so I made a pact to not do that when they were small.

 Autistic people can struggle with social imagination, which is unlike traditional Imagination.
 Many autistic people make very talented poets, artist and actors.